dbridg15/moths_project/README.md

 	Rscript  0_run_moths_project.R

+## Sensitivity Analysis

-To change the values for sensitivity analysis ente the 0_run_moths_project.R file and ammend X.vals and N.vals
+To turn on sensitivity analysis amend 0_run_moths_project.R file line 24.

-By default
+	with_sensitivity <- TRUE  # set to TRUE to run with sensitivity analysis

+By default sensitvity analysis runs though these values - which can be ammended.

 	# values for sesitivity analysis *MUST INCLUDE X=3 and N=20 TO RUN*
 	X.vals <- c(1, 3, 5, 10, 15, 25)    # sightings for mean ffd day